 - A standardized form provided by the Town to an applicant to be completed and submitted as part of registration.

 - BCI REPORT

-- A temporary, annual, or renewal certificate permitting door-to-door solicitation in the Town applied for or issued pursuant to the terms of this chapter.
+- A certificate permitting door-to-door solicitation in the Town applied for and issued by the licensing officer pursuant to the terms of this chapter.

 - CHARITABLE ACTIVITIES